The Legacy Fund

 By supporting need-based scholarships, the Legacy Fund increases our ability to attract

-Smaller endowments enable us to keep things simple—all a donor needs to do is fill out and sign the endowed scholarship agreement.
+enable us to keep things simple—all a donor needs to do is fill out and sign the endowed

 Leave Your Legacy Today

-For more information on how you can create an endowed scholarship of your own, contact Lauren Desai, director of the Pepperdine Associates, at 310.506.6335 or email@example.com.
+For more information on how you can create an endowed scholarship of your own, contact Lacey Von Lanken, director of stewardship, at 310.506.6775 or email@example.com.